 With reverb being arguably the most commonly used effect in music production, a good reverb plugin is a staple for every producer.
 Whether you’re working with vocals, drums, guitar, VSTs or more, using reverb is a fantastic way to make your instruments sound natural and in situ.
-Reverb comes in a number of different styles so it’s important to pick the right one for the job.
-From haunting hollow echoes to gorgeous and rich ambience these are the 5 best reverb plugins on the market.
+Reverb comes in a number of different styles, so it’s important to pick the right one for the job.
+From haunting, hollow echoes to gorgeous and rich ambience, these are the 5 best reverb plugins on the market.

 If you’d like to learn more about how plugins work or the ins and outs of music production, DJing, singing, songwriting, music business and more, then check out our London, Online and Los Angeles programmes.
-Alternatively, if you’re looking to study one of our popular degree courses, we have a range of programmes which specialise in music production and sound engineering, DJing, vocals and more.
+Alternatively, if you’re looking to study one of our popular degree courses, we have a range of programmes that specialise in music production and sound engineering, DJing, vocals and more.
 Check out our full roster here.

 What is Reverb?

-Reverb is an effect caused by soundwaves bouncing off the surfaces around you creating a number of audio reflections which build up and eventually decay.
+Reverb is an effect caused by soundwaves bouncing off the surfaces around you, creating a number of audio reflections which build up and eventually decay.
 Reverbs were created originally by recording in different rooms using different microphone placements.
 The bigger the room, the bigger the reverb and the smaller the room, the smaller the reverb.
 The same goes for microphones – if the microphone is further away from the instrument the reverb recorded will be larger.

 What Are the Different Types of Reverb?

 First created in the 1960s by The Hammond Organ Company, the spring reverb, as its name suggests, features a spring (or several springs) encased in a metal box called a reverb pan.
-An audio signal is sent to one end of the spring from a transducer (an electronic component) which creates waves which travel through the spring.
+An audio signal is sent to one end of the spring from a transducer (an electronic component) which creates waves that travel through the spring.
 The motion of the waves is then converted at the end of the spring by another transducer and added to the dry sound.
 The waves’ energy which is reflected and still contained in the spring creates the reverb effect we hear.

 Unlike the spring reverb, the plate reverb uses a metal sheet and vibrations to create the effect.
 The metal sheet is suspended using springs in each corner which attach it to an outer shell.
-A transducer sends a signal to the plate which causes it to vibrate which is then picked up by a microphone.
+A transducer sends a signal to the plate which causes it to vibrate and then be picked up by a microphone.
 One can easily test how a plate reverb works by tapping a metal sheet or item and listening to the results. the plate soon dominated the spring up until reverb was introduced into the realms of digital production.

 Digital reverb is an artificial alternative to the two physical reverb styles listed above.
-Usually in the form of an audio plugin for a DAW digital reverbs have the ability to emulate the sounds of different spaces and allow the user to save presets, create their own natural sounding effects, spaces and more.
+Usually, in the form of an audio plugin for a DAW, digital reverbs have the ability to emulate the sounds of different spaces and allow the user to save presets, create their own natural sounding effects, spaces and more.

 Waves Audio’s Abbey Road Reverb Plates emulate the stunning and unique-sounding plate units of the legendary Abbey Road recording studio.
 These audio plugins have meticulously encapsulated the harmonic distortion of both the drive and output amps as well as the individual plate/damper behaviours.
-For those looking for an all-round great digital reverb, this is the one – not to mention it’s currently on sale for only $35.99.
+For those looking for an all-around great digital reverb, this is the one – not to mention it’s currently on sale for only $35.99.

 Another digital emulation of the plate reverb, Little Plate by Soundtoys is the go-to for rich, warm and spacious sounding reverb.
 The plugin was inspired by the EMT 140 plate reverb but as is tradition with Sountoys products, they’ve added in a few fun twists along the way.
 The plugin comes in at $99 and features 25 distinct presets to help you find your feet.
 Learn more about Soundtoys Little Plate by heading here.